 Keep your organization in compliance with the EEOC's regulations and avoid being part of the ADA litigation epidemic.

-The sweeping changes to the ADA in the ADA Amendments Act (ADAAA) and the EEOC's final regulations under that act have drastically changed the ADA challenges faced by employers.
-ADA claims are now over 30% of all EEOC charges and at their highest level ever, 2015 EEOC ADA enforcement netted almost $130 million.
-The focus has shifted from whether an individual has a disability to whether an individual is qualified, whether the employer properly engaged in the interactive process; whether the employer offered a reasonable accommodation to the larger numbers of individuals who are considered disabled under the ADA.
-Every employer needs to understand how the courts and EEOC have addressed disability issues since the ADAAA and every employer needs to take appropriate actions to comply with the new realities of the EEOC's regulations and targeted enforcement and the rapidly evolving court decisions under the ADAAA and the regulations.
+EEOC has recently filed numerous ADA suits against employers, as have private attorneys.
+The sweeping changes to the ADA in the last ten years have drastically changed the ADA challenges faced by employers.
+ADA claims are now over 37% of all EEOC charges and at their highest level ever, and 2023 EEOC ADA enforcement netted almost $144.4 million.
+The focus has shifted from whether an individual has a disability to whether an individual is qualified, whether the employer properly engaged in the interactive process, whether the employer offered a reasonable accommodation to the much larger number of individuals who are considered disabled under the ADA.
+Every employer needs to understand how the courts and the EEOC have addressed disability issues since the ADA Amendments Act (ADAAA).
+Learn the appropriate actions to stay in compliance with the new realities of the EEOC's regulations and targeted enforcement and the rapidly evolving court decisions under the ADAAA and the regulations.
+In addition, learn how the COVID pandemic "work from home" experience has drastically changed the analysis of employees' ADA-based telework requests.

 More Program Information